ten-protocol/go-ten/Testnet release plan.md

    a) Malicious actors

 4. Design and implement new Wallet extension experience
+   - with our current approach of having a local encryption/decryption extension, we won't be able to support mobile wallets
+   - if we go with a javascript wrapper that developers have to implement, we won't be able to use MetaMask (anywhere)
+   - so an important outcome here is not necessarily that we 'design and implement mobile experience', but rather we revisit that whole piece around UX before going into production

 5. Optimise and implement the l1 interaction
     - how to ignore failed transactions